Submit to Glyph. Magazine.

 Additionally, if you don’t live in the United Kingdom, we suggest you check the copyright laws in your country to make sure your work is protected.

-Submissions are now open for Issue II: Foreign!
+Submissions are now open!

-Share your work with us!
+Want to share your work with us?

 Day(s)